-Please don’t use any donkeys, camels or horse carriages while you are in Petra!
-The beduins will offer you to ride them practically every minute you are in there, but please don’t!
+Please don’t use any donkeys, camels, or horse carriages while you are in Petra!
+The bedouins will offer you to ride them practically every minute you are in there, but please don’t!
 The animals are often treated badly and it was really horrible to see them carrying all those people around all day long.
 Thank you in advance!

 I hope you liked this post about how to find the best view of the Treasury from above.
 If you have any questions feel free to leave a comment below or send me an email, I always love helping you out!
 Did you manage to find the best view of the Treasury?
 Let me know in the comments!